nionio6915/LPC1768-RepRapFirmware-Files/README.md

 Keep in mind that to get the DWC rolled into the reduced memory footprint of the LPC chip, its limited to 1 HTTP session and file tansfer throughput will be slow.

 I had networking and LCD menus enabled, but I would get consistent netowrk timeouts.
 As it turns out, the issue is not the networking module, but the LCD menus as they are consume a LOT of the available system memory.
 It is not recommended to try and run networking AND these LCD menus at the same time.
 Any attempt to connect to the DWC server will result in the board resetting itself.
 Consider youself warned.

+I have also gotten MUCH better results using the DWC version 1.22.5.
+After a brief page load, I no longer get random network timeouts.

 Octoprint -